Burned-Games/W40K-TLM/README.md

 ### Upgrades table
 <ul>
   <li>A table to upgrade your weapons.</li>
-  <li>You can improve your weapons' reload time, the fire rate, the damage and unlock an special hability.</li>
+  <li>You can improve reload time, fire rate, damage and unlock a special ability.</li>
-  <li>You can improve your character's health, defense and unlock a special hability.</li>
+  <li>You can also improve your character's health, defense and unlock a special ability.</li>
 </ul>

 ## Levels + Environment